moznion/lua-hires-time/README.md

 When `err` is nil, `epoch_micros` has an actual number value.
 On the other hand, when `err` is not nil, `epoch_micros` is nil.

-Disclaimer
---

-This library doesn't work on Windows (I have a will to support it).

 See also
 --